a5221985/tutorials/Algorithms/mathematics_for_computer_science_MIT_lectures.md

 		2. Second term has 2 choices (one element is used)
 		3. Third term has 1 choice (two elements are used)
 6. Number of permutations of a set of n elements = n(n - 1)(n - 2) ...
 1 = n!
-7. Definition: A function f : X -> Y is a relation between the sets X and Y such that every element of X is related to exactly one element of Y
+7. Definition: A function f : X -> Y is a relation between the sets X and Y such that every element of X is related to exactly one element of Y (all elements must be covered in X and not element should map to more than one function)
 	1. X - domain of function f
 	2. Y - range of function f (image)
 8. Example: X = {a, b, c}, Y = {1, 2, 3}